Sri Lanka leopards (Panthera pardus kotiya)

 an island population subspecies that is bigger than fellow members of the species on the mainland

-Panthera pardus - the most widespread old-world big cat
+Panthera pardus -

 Leopard safaris in Sri Lanka